flex-development/dreepo/README.md

 }
 ```

-Note that all properties are optional and will be merged with following options:
+Note that all properties are optional and will be merged with the following
+options:

 ```typescript
 import type { TVODefaults } from '@dreepo'